 7.4 You shall make all payments under the Contract without withholding or deduction of, or in respect of, any tax unless required by law.

-7.5 You acknowledge that we are not required to supply the Services until the Charges are paid in full.
+7.5 You acknowledge that we are not required to supply the Online Services and that the Service Providers are not required to deliver the Offline Services until the Charges are paid in full.

-8.1 We may (without prejudice to our other rights) immediately terminate the Contract by giving written notice to you if you fail to pay the Charges when due in accordance with clause 7.
+8.1 We may (without prejudice to our other rights) immediately terminate the Contract (or any order for Online Services or Offline Services that we may have accepted) by giving written notice to you if you fail to pay the Charges when due in accordance with clause 7.
 We will repay any pre-paid Charges for any Services not provided.

-8.2 Without prejudice to our other rights or remedies, we may terminate the Contract with immediate effect by providing written notice to you if you do anything which brings us into disrepute.
+8.2 Without prejudice to our other rights or remedies, we may terminate the Contract (or any order for Online Services or Offline Services that we may have accepted) with immediate effect by providing written notice to you if you do anything which brings us into disrepute.

-8.3 We may suspend or terminate the Contract (and therefore your access to the Online Services and/or your Account):
+8.3 We may suspend or terminate the Contract (and therefore your access to the Online Services and/or your Account and suspend any bookings for Offline Services you may have ordered):

 8.3.1 if you materially breach any of the terms of these Terms and Conditions (save for non-payment which shall be dealt with under in clause 8.1), although for non-serious breaches we will first give you an opportunity to put things right which you will need to do within seven days;

-8.3.2 if we reasonably believe that your use of the Services is infringing or is likely to infringe any third party rights or you are in any other way committing fraudulent activity in the use of the Services; or
+8.3.2 if we reasonably believe that your use of the Services (or Offline Services) is infringing or is likely to infringe any third party rights or you are in any other way committing fraudulent activity in the use of the Services (or Offline Services); or

-8.3.3 with immediate effect if we cannot provide the Services to you due to technical or operational reasons outside of our control.
-In these circumstances, we shall refund you, on a pro rata basis, the Charges paid by you in respect of the portion of your Services that you have paid for but not received following the effective date of termination.
+8.3.3 with immediate effect if we cannot provide the Services to you due to technical or operational reasons outside of our control (or if the Offline Services cannot be provided for such reasons).
+In these circumstances, we shall refund you, on a pro rata basis, the Charges paid by you in respect of the portion of your Services (or Offline Services) that you have paid for but not received following the effective date of termination.

 This clause 9 relates to your rights to cancel the Services and receive a refund.
 You can obtain advice about your right to cancel the Services from your local Citizens’ Advice Bureau or Trading Standards Office.
 For the avoidance of doubt this clause 9 does not apply where you are a Business.